hamza-yusuff/Lisp-ython/readme.md

 ## Disclaimer

-This project is built entirely from an educational standpoint.
+This project has been built entirely from an educational standpoint.
 It was done to know more about what goes under the hood during transpilation/interpreters/compilation, and to get a first hand experience of writing one.

 ## Author